 Our first stop of the day was at Loch of Benston where a possible Baikal Teal had been reported.
 It actually turned out to be the earlier reported Garganey, but not that common in Shetland I'm told so a nice record anyway.
 While here Dazza and I bumped into a few old faces from Warwickshire who come to Shetland every year and it was good of them to put us onto the Garganey, which wasn't easy to find at distance.

 |Black Guillemot ~ Plenty around the harbours this one now fading to its white winter plumage.|

 After the Garganey we had a drive around the inlets looking mainly for Otters, picking up a dog Otter midstream at one location but couldn't relocate him once he'd reached the bank, much to Dazza's annoyance.
 Lunch in Lerwick overlooking the harbour and watching the Black Guillemots before we headed off to search for a Common Rosefinch at West Burra.

 |A soggy looking Common Rosefinch at West Burra|

 By the time we reached West Burra, it was raining pretty heavily but thankfully we could park strategically on the roadside overlooking the area in which the bird had been reported.
-With Dazza happy to watch from the car I did eventually brave the deluge and while walking back to the car a bird landed on the telephone wires directly opposite, the Common Rosefinch! \with Dazza bone dry and me drenched I did eventually get good views as the bird dropped onto the fencing below and to my surprised even managed a few images.
-With the rain still falling we decided on calling it a day but not before a stop at Tronda for scoped views of the eclipse drake King Eider, which was practically in the centre of a large group of Common Eider.
+With Dazza happy to watch from the car I did eventually brave the deluge and while walking back to the car a bird landed on the telephone wires directly opposite, the Common Rosefinch!
+With Dazza bone dry and me drenched I did eventually get good views as the bird dropped onto the fencing below our parking and to my surprise, I even managed a few images.
+With the rain still falling we decided on calling it a day but not before a stop at Tronda for scoped views of an eclipse drake King Eider, which was practically in the centre of a large group of Common Eider.